 Everyday we use text messaging, social networking tools, and electronic mail in work, educational, or personal settings.

 In this book, the editors explore how aspects of a situation combine with characteristics of a person to help explain our mediated social interactions.
 The person-by-situation interaction perspective recognizes the powerful role of the situation and social forces on behavior, thought, and emotion, but also acknowledges the importance of person variables in explaining social interaction, including power and gender, social influence, truth and deception, ostracism, and leadership.
-Further information about this book.
+Further information and reviews.